MohammadShehadeh/github-finder/README.md

 Builds the app for production to the `.next` folder.\
 It correctly bundles Next in production mode and optimizes the build for the best performance.

+note: make sure to create a `.env` file in the root directory before running this command

 #### Run in Production Mode:

 ```bash